urfavcrow23/ShapeDrawer/README.md

 Matplotlib is employed to create a plot of the line, and the coordinates are displayed in a graphical user interface.

 3. Shape Drawing Window:
-This window provides a GUI for drawing shapes such as lines, rectangles, and circles on a canvas.
+This window allows users to draw various shapes (lines, rectangles, circles) on a canvas.
-Users can select the type of shape they want to draw from a dropdown menu.
+Shapes are drawn based on user input and displayed on a grid.
-The canvas displays a grid, and shapes are drawn based on user input.
+A dropdown menu enables users to select the type of shape they want to draw.
-A Treeview widget is used to display a list of drawn shapes along with their coordinates.
+A Treeview widget is used to show a list of drawn shapes along with their coordinates.
-The GUI is responsive to mouse events, allowing users to draw shapes by clicking and dragging.
+The GUI is responsive to mouse events, facilitating the drawing of shapes through click and drag actions.

 4. Main Window:
 A main window with a customized loading animation is displayed before opening the splash screen.